Family Law

 Property

-If you are entering into consent orders that provide for how foreign property is to be dealt with, it is often prudent to obtain advice from a family lawyer practising in all jurisdictions where the property is located.
+If you are entering into consent orders which provide for how foreign property is to be dealt with, it is often prudent to obtain advice from a family lawyer practicing in all jurisdictions where the property is located.

-Complexity can arise when you hold assets in multiple countries.
+Complexity can arise when you hold assets in multiple different countries.
 There may be strategic advantages to filing in one country over the other.
-The process for finalising your property settlement might be more efficient, cost-effective, or likely to have a more favourable outcome in a particular jurisdiction.
+The process for finalising your property settlement might be more efficient, cost effective, or likely to have favourable outcome in a particular jurisdiction.

-It is important to ensure that any settlement is enforceable in each jurisdiction, which can often be dealt with by obtaining “mirror orders” in each country.
-While Australian orders can address how overseas assets are to be dealt with, they may not be enforceable in another country.
+It is important to ensure that any settlement is enforceable in each jurisdiction which can often be dealt with by obtaining “mirror orders” in each country.
+While Australian orders can deal with how overseas assets are to be dealt with, they may not be enforceable in another country.

 Registration of Parenting Orders